JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/interpolation/evaluate_interpolation.rst

 Description
 -----------

-This node evaluates the input function(Interpolation) at the input value(Position).
+This node evaluates the input Interpolation at the input position.

 .. image:: images/evaluate_interpolation_node.png
    :width: 160pt